Honors & Awards

 As a reserve on the offensive line, Volin saw limited action.

-A walk-on, Volin redshirted in his first year at Nebraska in 1991.
+A walk-on, Volin redshirted in his first year at Nebraska.

 The son of Jerald and Marilyn Volin, Steve was born on Jan.
 13, 1973.
 A biological sciences major, Volin graduated with one of the highest grade-point averages on the Nebraska team, carrying better than a 3.8 GPA.
 He earned his bachelor's degree in December of 1995.
 Volin also served as a volunteer with the Coach Osborne Teammates Program and was a Mortar Board member at Nebraska.

 Volin's Career Statistics

 Games Played - 18 (including bowls)